 Occupational therapists are skilled professionals who find solutions to everyday problems.
 For example; advising on approaching a task differently, using equipment, adapting someone’s living or working environment, and finding new strategies to reach goals.
 An occupational therapist will consider all of someone’s needs – physical, psychological, social and environmental.
 This support can make a real difference to their life, giving them a sense of purpose and changing the way they feel about the future.

-Occupational therapists use standardised and functional assessment to identify strengths and limitations which then help to build a personalised treatment plan.
+Occupational therapists use standardised and functional assessments to identify strengths and limitations, which consequently help to build a personalised treatment plan.

 Who might need it?